 - i) Host will inform Division Supervisor of diamond availability and coaches meeting location - ii) Division Supervisor will approach host with a proposed draw - iii) Division Supervisor places teams in pools and sends draw to Baseball Sask office for review - iv) After review, Division Supervisor approves final draft of draw. - v) Upon approval, the Baseball Sask office distributes copy of the draw to all teams including host as well as the Umpire Supervisor and Umpire Zone Director - vi) The times adjusted to reflect that a team will not be required to play three games back to back without an hour break prior to the third game and semi final and final games will schedule an hour break between games unless otherwise agreed to by both teams.
 (1997) - vii) To ensure fairness to both teams entering the Gold Medal Game of the Championship, every effort is to be made to schedule semi final games simultaneously.
-(2003) - viii) Games being scheduled on Saturdays and Sundays cannot have the first draw of the day scheduled any later than 9:00 AM. - Opening Ceremonies need to be scheduled for the first day of the Championship or not at all. - The Mercy rule will be used in all provincial playoff and championship games. - > No games shall be left as a tie.
+(2003) - viii) Games being scheduled on Saturdays and Sundays cannot have the first draw of the day scheduled any later than 9:00 AM. - Opening Ceremonies need to be scheduled for the first day of the Championship or not at all.
+However, other activities such as a team BBQ or skills competition can be held either day. - > The Mercy rule will be used in all provincial playoff and championship games. - > No games shall be left as a tie.
 Extra innings shall be played to determine a winner.